cameronkerrnz/cameronkerrnz.github.io/content/posts/2023/mapping-git-dependencies-with-ngrams.md

 date = 2023-01-25
-title = "Map Git Dependencies using n-grams in Python" description = "" slug = ""
-authors = []
-tags = ["AWS", "CloudFormation", "Git", "Python", "SRE"]
+title = "Map Git Dependencies using n-grams in Python" description = "" summary = "Where in Git would I go to edit the code that deploys a set of resources identified by audit findings?" slug = "" authors = [] tags = ["AWS", "CloudFormation", "Git", "Python", "SRE"]